...

 Challenges Faced by the Mother or Other Interested Party

-The mother or another interested party, such as a family member, may face various challenges when establishing Paternity for a deceased father.
+The mother or another interested party, such as a family member, may face various challenges when establishing paternity for a deceased father.
 For example, disputes over the father’s assets, legal complications, or resistance from the father’s family could exist.
 In these situations, it is crucial to have legal representation to navigate the complexities of the case.

 The Role of Genetic Testing in Disputed Cases